 In the present study, both scoring systems were found to be accurate in predicting the mortality of patients, with patients having higher scores having a higher mortality.
-APACHE II scores correlate well with mortality and are effective in the prediction of outcome.
-It considers the acute physiology of the patient, and can be completed before surgery.
+APACHE-II scores correlate well with mortality and are effective in the prediction of outcome.
+It considers the acute physiology of the patient and can be completed before surgery.
 Therefore, it is very useful in the acute stratification of the patients into risk groups and in predicting which patients can be considered for more extensive procedures.
-However, the APACHE II score does not consider the etiology of peritonitis or the nature of peritoneal contamination, which has an important bearing on the outcome.
+However, the APACHE-II score does not consider the etiology of peritonitis or the nature of peritoneal contamination, which has an important bearing on the outcome.
 In comparison, the P-POSSUM system appears to be of value as the physiologic status is assessed just before the operation or more accurately after full resuscitation and also takes the operative findings into consideration.

 However, the P-POSSUM model also has its limitations.
 First of all, it does not include the patients who are managed conservatively and those who have refused or been denied surgery due to the significant associated risk of mortality.
-Secondly while recording the operative variables such as estimated blood loss or peritoneal contamination the surgeon’s eye may be biased.
-And finally, the scores are not complete until the histopathology reports are available and may a significantly delay the scoring and assessing the risk.
-Possibly, that is the reason why in our study APACHE-II, being a physiologic score, was a poor indicator of the need for a re-exploration surgery (Spearman Rank Correlation Coefficient of 0.112) indicated by a P-value of 0.112.
-P-POSSUM is possibly a better predictor of the need for re-exploration (Spearman Rank Correlation Coefficient of 0.178) as includes the intra-operative finding with a P-value of 0.026.
+Secondly, while recording the operative variables such as estimated blood loss or peritoneal contamination the surgeon’s eye may be biased.
+And finally, the scores are not complete until the histopathology reports are available and may significantly delay the scoring and assessing of the risk.
+Possibly, that is the reason why in our study APACHE-II, being a physiologic score, was a poor indicator of the need for a re-exploration surgery (Spearman Rank Correlation Coefficient of 0.112) (P = 0.112).
+P-POSSUM is possibly a better predictor of the need for re-exploration (Spearman Rank Correlation Coefficient of 0.178) as it includes the intra-operative finding with a P = 0.026.
 This indicated that although P-POSSUM has some correlation with possible need re-exploration as compared to APACHE-II (which had no correlation), the correlation was quite low.

-Higher APACHE-II and P-POSSUM is correlated well with our secondary outcomes like the post-operative need for inotropic support or ventilatory support or AKI.
-Such patients who need post-operative organ support are best managed in a critical care setup.
-Ability of APACHE-II to predict these sicker patients (without relying on the intraoperative or histology findings as for P-POSSUM) could allow us to better plan, optimize and utilize such scarce resources.
+Higher APACHE-II and P-POSSUM correlated well with our secondary outcomes like the postoperative need for inotropic support or ventilatory support or AKI.
+Such patients who need postoperative organ support are best managed in a critical care setup.
+Ability of APACHE-II to predict these sicker patients (without relying on the intraoperative or histology findings as for P-POSSUM) could allow us to plan better, optimize and utilize such scarce resources.

 Because the ability of APACHE-II to predict mortality is similar to P-POSSUM, and the fact that APACHE-II does not need scoring for intra-operative findings and histopathology reports, APACHE-II can be used pre-operatively to assess the risk in patients undergoing emergency laparotomy.
 However, for audit purposes, either of the two scoring systems can be used.